Sahil-Malaiya/Cognifyz-Task/README.md

 Level 1: Completed Tasks
 1. Temperature Converter
 Description:
 This program converts temperatures between Celsius and Fahrenheit.
 The user inputs a temperature value and the unit of measurement (Celsius or Fahrenheit).
-The program then converts it to the other unit and displays the result.
+The program then converts it to the other unit and displays the result.<br>

 Features: